Trump: North Korea's Suspension Of Nuclear Tests Shows 'Progress'

 The Associated Press reports:

 "China's foreign ministry also reacted to the move by North Korea to halt nuclear and missile tests.
-A statement on its website read, "China welcomes this."
+A statement on its website read, 'China welcomes this.'